JoyMonteiro/bharatsim-tutorial/source/firstprogram-FSM.rst

 Earlier we had introduced Disease Dynamics in the form of ``behaviours``, and these dictated whether an agent would be ``isInfected`` or ``isRecovered``.
 As discussed earlier, in the FSM ``Transition`` will dictate whether an agent is in ``InfectedState`` or ``RecoveredState``.

-To instate Finite State Machine, the basic code for SIR is required with a few basic modifications.
-All the classes are added below,
+To introduce a Finite State Machine, we need to make the following changes:

+1. Define disease states, and define transitions between them
+2. Modify our agents to now be extensions of the ``StatefulAgent`` class, instead of the ``Agent`` class like before.

 .. tabs::